If you have received a citation in Shady Shores, Texas please review your options below:

 OPTION #1: PLEAD NO CONTEST OR GUILTY AND PAY THE FINE

-A. BY MAIL – Circle the appropriate plea on the reverse side of your ticket and sign your name.
-Mail the ticket along with your check or money order (made payable to the “Town of Shady Shores”) for full payment to: Shady Shores Municipal Court, 101 S. Shady Shores Road, Shady Shores, TX 76208.
+A. BY MAIL – Mail a copy of the ticket along with your check or money order (made payable to the “Town of Shady Shores”) for full payment to: Shady Shores Municipal Court, 101 S. Shady Shores Road, Shady Shores, TX 76208.
 Payment must be received on or before your appearance date.

 B. IN PERSON at the court office.
-We accept cash, checks or money orders.
+We accept cash, checks and money orders.
+Credit/Debit are also accepted with a 3% processing fee added to the payment.

 C. Night Drop Box - DO NOT put cash in the night drop box.
 Please pay with cash IN PERSON at the court office.